AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-cart-create.md

 In this step, the conditions are described that must be met for an order to qualify for the promotion.
 The rule goes into action whenever the set of conditions is met.

+>[!NOTE]
+>
+>Cart price rule is applied to **_each_** product in the shopping cart whenever the `Conditions` tab set of conditions is met.
+Additional conditions in the `Actions` tab must be added to limit the number of products affected by the cart price rule.

 1. In the left panel, select **[!UICONTROL Conditions]**.

    ![Cart price rule - conditions](./assets/conditions.png)<!-- zoom -->